bartmika/tstorage-server/README.md

 # tstorage-server
-Persistent fast time-series data storage database accessible over gRPC
+Persistent fast time-series data storage server accessible over gRPC.

 `tstorage-server` is lightweight local on-disk storage engine server for time-series data accessible over gRPC.
 Run this server once and share fast time-series data CRUD operations in either local or remote applications.
 The purpose of this server is to allow interprocess communication overtop the [`tstorage`](https://github.com/nakabonne/tstorage) package.